 <mdoc:code name="qr" type="qrcode" value="{!Opportunity.Account.Name}" />

-The example above will render the QR code with the Account's name as the code value.
+The example above renders the QR code with the Account's name as the code value.

 <mdoc:pageBreak hidden="{!Opportunity.IsClosed}"/>

-The example above will dynamically render a page break into your document.
+The example above adds a page break into your document if the used "Opportunity" record is not closed.

-Use the Text element if you want to show/hide only the inline part of the text.
-The body of the element contains text that will be shown/hidden.
+The "Text" element shows/hides only the inline part of the text.
+The body of the element contains text that is shown/hidden.

-In the example above, the inline text will be shown if the Opportunity.IsWon field is false.
-Otherwise, it will be ignored.
+In the example above, the inline text is shown if the "Opportunity.IsWon" field is false.
+Otherwise, the element is hidden.

 ---|---|---|---|---|---|

-The example above will create the Link element with the URL stored inside the Opportunity.Description field.
+The example above creates the "Link" element with the URL stored inside the "Opportunity.Description" field.

-This element can only be referenced inside the Table element.
-Its purpose is to hide rows of a Table based on some criteria.
+This element is only referenced inside the "Table" element.
+Its purpose is to hide rows of the "Table" element based on some criteria.

 ---|---|---|---|---|---|

-Keep in mind that the Hidden attribute here has a different meaning from the one we mentioned at the beginning of this page.
-This Hidden attribute references if the row (column) will be removed, but not elements themselves.
+The "Hidden" parameter in this element has a different meaning from the one we mentioned at the beginning of this page.
+This "Hidden" parameter defines if the row is removed, but not the element itself.

 ---|---|---|---|---|---|

-This example will include both Table Row and Table Column as they are similar in definition and it is most likely that you would use them both at the same time.
+This example includes both the Table Row and Table Column as they are similar in definition and it is most likely that you would use them both at the same time.

 In the image above, colored rows on indexes 1,3,10, and 11 should be hidden.
-Only the second column on the index of 1, should be hidden as well.
+Only the second column on the index of 1 should be hidden.

 Here is the result: